Civil marriage: In other European countries

 Many European countries had institutions similar to common-law marriage.
-However, The Catholic Church forbade clandestine marriage at the Fourth Lateran Council (1215), which required all marriages to be announced in a church by a priest.
+However, the Catholic Church forbade clandestine marriage at the Fourth Lateran Council (1215), which required all marriages to be announced in a church by a priest.
 In 1566, the edict of the Council of Trent was proclaimed denying Catholics any form of marriage not executed in a religious ceremony before a priest and two witnesses.

 The Protestant pastor and theologian of Geneva, John Calvin, decreed that in order for a couple to be considered married they must be registered by the state in addition to a church ceremony.

-In 1792, with the French Revolution, religious marriage ceremonies in France were made secondary to civil marriage.
-Religious ceremonies could still be performed, but only for couples who had already been married in a civil ceremony.
-Napoleon later spread this custom throughout most of Europe.
-In present-day France, only civil marriage has legal validity.
-A religious ceremony may be performed after or before the civil union, but it has no legal effect.
+In 1792, with the French Revolution, civil marriage was created in France and made independent from religious marriage which was no more recognised by the French state.
+In 1802, with the Organic Articles of the Concordat of 1801, Napoleon, advised by Portalis, in order to reconciliate civil and religious marriage in a state-controlled way, stated that religious ceremonies could be performed only for couples who had already been married in a civil ceremony.
+Napoleon spread this custom throughout most of Europe.
+In present-day France, only civil marriage has legal validity for the state.
+A religious ceremony may be performed only after the civil union, and it has no legal effect for the state.
+Since 1802 in France, religious ministers celebrating religious marriages without preliminary civil marriages risk criminal sanctions.